 A search on the CB Insights platform for Ocado patents filed in the United States shows the types of warehouse automation technologies the company has been working on, from parcel sorters to robotic object handling to automated bag handling.

 Ocado saw an opportunity and branched out its business model.
-In addition to its e-commerce operations, it started offering software and infrastructure-as-a-service to other retailers in UK.
+In addition to its e-commerce operations, it started offering software and infrastructure-as-a-service to other retailers in the UK, Europe, and beyond.

-Ocado’s recent partnership with France-base grocery giant Groupe Casino in Q4’17 sent Ocado’s shares skyrocketing.
-As part of the agreement, Ocado will construct a “latest generation, state‐of‐the‐art automated warehouse” for Groupe Casino, and on the software side, will provide solutions like a front-end web interface and last mile routing.
+Ocado partnered with France-based grocery giant Groupe Casino in 2017 to construct a “latest generation, state‐of‐the‐art automated warehouse” for Groupe Casino, and on the software side provide solutions like a front-end web interface and last-mile routing.

-In our analysis of 1,600+ earnings call transcripts from 50+ top publicly-traded US retailers (including e-commerce sites like Etsy and eBay), only 9 retail companies mentioned AI-related strategies for their websites or physical stores.
+In our 2018 analysis of 1,600+ earnings call transcripts from 50+ publicly-traded US retailers, only 9 retail companies had mentioned AI-related strategies for their websites or physical stores.
 (Note: our analysis excluded big tech companies like Amazon).

 Some retailers, like Lowe’s, have focused on internal R&D, while others like Sephora and Walmart have announced partnerships with startups to try new AI-based solutions.
 Below, we look at a selection of companies deploying AI and robotics online as well as in physical stores.